Fun-ASR Technical Report: Abstract

 \section{Abstract}

 In recent years, automatic speech recognition (ASR) has witnessed transformative advancements driven by three complementary paradigms: \textit{data scaling}, \textit{model size scaling}, and \textit{deep integration with large language models (LLMs)}.
 However, LLMs are prone to hallucination, which can significantly degrade user experience in real-world ASR applications.
-In this paper, we present \textbf{FunAudio-ASR}, a large-scale, LLM-based ASR system that synergistically combines massive data, large model capacity, LLM integration, and reinforcement learning to achieve state-of-the-art performance across diverse and complex speech recognition scenarios.
-Moreover, FunAudio-ASR is specifically optimized for practical deployment, with enhancements in streaming capability, noise robustness, code-switching, hotword customization, and satisfying other real-world application requirements.
+In this paper, we present \textbf{Fun-ASR}, a large-scale, LLM-based ASR system that synergistically combines massive data, large model capacity, LLM integration, and reinforcement learning to achieve state-of-the-art performance across diverse and complex speech recognition scenarios.
+Moreover, Fun-ASR is specifically optimized for practical deployment, with enhancements in streaming capability, noise robustness, code-switching, hotword customization, and satisfying other real-world application requirements.
 Experimental results show that while most LLM-based ASR systems achieve strong performance on open-source benchmarks, they often underperform on real industry evaluation sets.
-Thanks to production-oriented optimizations, FunAudio-ASR achieves SOTA performance on real application datasets, demonstrating its effectiveness and robustness in practical settings.
+Thanks to production-oriented optimizations, Fun-ASR achieves SOTA performance on real application datasets, demonstrating its effectiveness and robustness in practical settings.
+The code and models are accessible at \url{https://github.com/FunAudioLLM/Fun-ASR}